-- (a) If using the data that has been read, perform two read operations and use only the data from the second read operation. - (b) If not using the data that has been read (if you are performing the read operation in order to determine the timing for actually writing data to the destination), be sure that the read address immediately after writing is different from the write address. - Notes: 1.
-Address matching AD[31:2] in the address phase. - 2.
-The address that does not correspond to the address AD[31:2] on a longword boundary.
+- (a) If using the data that has been read, perform two read operations and use only the data from the second read operation. - (b) If not using the data that has been read (if you are performing the read operation in order to determine the timing for actually writing data to the destination), be sure that the read address immediately after writing is different from the write address.

+Note: The address that does not correspond to the address AD[31:2] on a longword boundary.